Treatments · ADHD & neurodivergent care

 • Frequency.
 Weekly for the first 8 to 12 weeks works well for most clients.
 Many shift to biweekly as patterns settle.

 • Format.
-Online video sessions through Jane, a PHIPA-compliant Canadian platform.
+In-person sessions in Mississauga, or online video through Jane, a PHIPA-compliant Canadian platform.
 Fidget, stand, walk, take notes.
 Sessions are yours to use.

 Who offers this